 There is a significant market for a new drug that can assist in the "prevention of post-surgical staphylococcal infections", particularly in the US.
-There are approximately 40 million surgeries per year in the US alone, all of which expose patients to the risk of post-surgical infections.
+There are approximately 41 million surgeries per year in the US alone, all of which expose patients to the risk of post-surgical infections.

 Of these patients, Destiny Pharma estimates that 14 million are at a higher risk of infection as a result of the nature of their surgery and the environment in which they are treated.
-These estimates are based on a variety of sources including the Office of National Statistics ("ONS"), NHS data and various medical articles and journals.

-Therefore, including the potential future use of XF-73 within ICUs the company believes markets totalling at least 20 million patients per annum exist in the US alone.
+An additional market is the potential use of XF-73 within intensive care units ("ICUs") which the company estimates could be at least 20 million patients per annum in the US alone.

-The market analysis undertaken by Destiny Pharma and its specialist consultants supports the view that XF-73 could achieve annual peak sales in the US alone of over \$1 billion and peak sales in Europe and the Rest of the World could be \$500 million for the initial indication of "prevention of post-surgical staphylococcal infections" alone.
+The market analysis undertaken by Destiny Pharma and its specialist consultants supports the view that XF-73 could achieve annual peak sales in the US alone of over \$1 billion and peak sales in Europe and the rest of the world could be \$500 million for the initial indication of "prevention of post-surgical staphylococcal infections" alone.

-In 2018 Destiny Pharma contracted an additional independent market analysis of the product profile of XF-73 as a preventive treatment to reduce post-surgical infections.
-This project was looking to update the company's understanding of current US clinical practice, the competitor environment for the proposed XF-73 nasal gel formulation, pricing sensitivities and the payers' assessment of the target product profile ("TPP") of XF-73.

-The study reported that the sample of US treaters (surgeons, infectious disease specialists and ICU specialists) and payers (hospital medical directors, pharmacy services directors, microbiologists and clinical directors) who were consulted. confirmed that XF-73's target product profile is superior when compared to existing treatments, including off-label use of the antibiotic mupirocin, with the potential to replace mupirocin as the preferred treatment.
+The most recent independent review carried out in 2018 updated the company's understanding of current US clinical practice, the competitor environment for the proposed XF-73 nasal gel formulation, pricing sensitivities and the payers' assessment of the target product profile ("TPP") of XF-73.
+The study conclusions were very encouraging and reported that the sample of US treaters (surgeons, infectious disease specialists and ICU specialists) and payers (hospital medical directors, pharmacy services directors, microbiologists and clinical directors) who were consulted confirmed that XF-73's target product profile is superior when compared to existing treatments.
+This included off-label use of the antibiotic mupirocin, with the conclusion being that XF-73 has the potential to replace mupirocin as the preferred treatment.
 There was also strong support for a pricing strategy that could be at the higher end of previous assumptions.